mvolkmann/blog/src/smalltalk/10-syntax.md

 | `::`  | chains messages to remove need for parentheses                 |
 | `:=`  | assigns result of expression on right to variable on left      |

+The `::` binary method is specific to Cuis Smalltalk and is not supported in Squeak or Pharo.

 ## Syntax Summary

 The following table summarizes all the syntax.